-"It sure looks like a place a god would live," TK agreed, "almost like the gates to Heaven…"
+"It sure looks like a place a god would live," TK said, "almost like the gates to heaven…"

 Gatomon was the first to start climbing.
 "Well, he's not gonna turn them into an escalator; come on!" she urged the others.

 They left their bags and coats at the foot of the steps and made their way up.
 When they got to the top, they were surprised to find that there was nothing in the temple; Azulongmon wasn't waiting for them, nor were there any shrines or statues; not even a bench to sit on.
 The place was as empty as a bandshell.
 "What…?"
-TK asked out loud.
+TK asked.